Fascinating and colorful traditional headgears of India - a brief note

 03. Sikh’s Dastaar or Pagri:

-The name of the headgear worn by the Sikhs is called turban or "pagri" which is compulsory for all Amritdhari (initiated) Sikh men and women.
-It is associated with Sikhism and is an important part of the Sikh culture.The style of the turban may vary, depending on the orders being followed by them and the groups.
+Significance: Represents honor, self-respect, courage, spirituality, and piety.
+It helps cover long, uncut hair, an important aspect of Sikh identity.
+Associated with Sikhism and part of the Sikh culture.
+The style of the turban may vary, depending on the orders being followed by them and the groups.
 Even some orders prefer a particular color for their turban.

 04. Marathi’s Traditional Turban- Petha:

-World famous cricket players Dhoni and Tendulkar. ekmarathimanoos.blogspot.in/
+Fmous cricket players Dhoni and Tendulkar. ekmarathimanoos.blogspot.in

 05. The Traditional Mysori Turban - Peta:

-Mysore head gear. postagestamps.gov.in/
+Mysore head gear. postagestamps.gov.in

 Maharaja of Mysore Jayachamaraja Wodiyar.Wikipedia

 Mysore Peta (in Kannada Peta means turban) is a classical headgear worn by the erstwhile rulers of Mysore - the Wodeyars' Royal family.
-They used to wear rich bejewelled turban made of high quality silk and jari (gold threaded lace) befitting their royal status.
+They used to wear rich bejeweled turban made of high quality silk and jari (gold threaded lace) befitting their royal status.

 Yet another fact is the administrators closer to the ruler such as Dewan, chief engineers, judicial officials and others had the privilege of wearing the Mysore peta, thus displaying their status and power associated with the royalty.
 Even after Independence, , the traditional Mysore peta has been retained as a symbol and legacy of princely status.

-06. Imamah- The Muslim Turban:
+06. Imamah - The Muslim Turban:

-07. Unique Naga Headgear- Tsula:
+07. Unique Naga Headgear- Tsula (NE India):

 hpostagestamps.gov.in/